Ohio Pawpaw Festival

 Through a partnership with Rural Action, the Pawpaw Festival is taking its recycling and composting efforts to the next level and striving for zero waste to landfill this year!!
 That's right--nada, zip, zero.
 But, you've got a job to do to help us reach this ambitious goal.
 Discard your materials at the resource recovery stations located throughout the fest.
 With your help, not only will our native tree fruit be the largest in the nation, but our recycling and composting rates will be huge, too!

 You all know the pawpaw is a green, groovy fruit, and the festival has a reputation for being the same way.
 In addition to the solar powered stage and reusable beer glasses of the past, this year's vendors have agreed to serve food on compostable service ware only.
 They are 100% bought in to a new zero waste policy at the fest.
 So we hope you'll buy in, too!

 To make all of these efforts possible, we need some dedicated volunteers.
 Volunteers get a free pass to the festival, a t-shirt, and the privilege of using one of the premier festival sorting systems in the nation.
 Email firstname.lastname@example.org if you want to help.

 To learn more about zero waste efforts in the region visit the zero waste tent at the fest or www.ruralaction.org/zerowaste.

 Here is the news from the Zero Waste from 2013 Ohio Pawpaw Festival:

 We kept over 1,568.5 lbs of resources out of the landfill; achieving a 70.8% diversion rate!

 This is a great start for this all out effort.
-There are differently places where we can still improve.
+There are definitely places where we can still improve.

 The really cool thing is this is the least amount of materials generated per person for a festival that we have assisted.
-Only 0.25 pounds of materials generated per person! great stat.
+Only 0.25 pounds of materials generated per person! great start.